-Renewable Diesel

-Phase 1:
+Renewable Diesel Phase 1: Wynnewood

-Wynnewood

-- Contemplates conversion of the existing hydrocracker at Wynnewood to renewable diesel service and retooling the refinery for maximum condensate processing. - Expected capacity of 100 million gallons per year of washed and refined soybean oil or pre-treated corn oil to produce renewable diesel and naphtha. - Currently plan to complete the conversion in mid-April of 2022 during Wynnewood turnaround.
+- Conversion of the existing hydrocracker at Wynnewood to renewable diesel service and retooling the refinery for maximum condensate processing. - Expected capacity of 100 million gallons per year of washed and refined soybean oil or pre-treated corn oil to produce renewable diesel and naphtha. - Conversion was completed April of 2022 and the unit is ramping toward full capacity.